PonteIneptique/template-software-paper-dh/README.md

 Template for Software Papers in DH
 ==================================

 The following document is an attempt at providinga template for Software Paper in the Digital Humanities.
-[Check the tex](template.tex)

 ## Source / Inspiration
 Inspiration for the template: